 - Add some blueberries or a combination of your favorite berries to the mix to add color and flavor

-- Sprinkle some dried cinnamon or ginger to the mix
+- Sprinkle some ground cinnamon or ginger into the mix

 Strawberry Scones Recipe